staabm/staabm.github.io/_posts/2022-07-30-phpstan-result-cache-improvements.md

 After doing a few tests locally, I came to the conclusion that at the time of writing PHPStan only manages a single result cache.
 We are using PHPStan in a monorepo setup, in which we have several phpstan.neon configuration files.
-Since we are running several PHPStan processes within a CI run, the cache gets overwritten over and over again, but is never restored and utilized.
+Since we are running several PHPStan processes within a single CI run, the cache gets overwritten over and over again, but is never restored and utilized.

 If you are interested - I described the underlying problem in [more detail in PHPStan issue #7517](https://github.com/phpstan/phpstan/issues/7517).